RORL: Robust Offline Reinforcement Learning via Conservative Smoothing: Robust Offline RL via Conservative Smoothing

-where we choose $\tau \leq 0.5$, $x_+=\max(x,0)$ and $x_-=\min(x,0)$.
-In this term, we does not introduce OOD action $\hat a$ for smoothing since the actions are desired to be close to the behavior actions in the dataset for areas near the offline data.
+where we can choose $\tau \leq 0.5$.
+In $\mathcal{L}_{\rm smooth}$, we does not introduce OOD action $\hat a$ for smoothing since the actions are desired to be close to the behavior actions for areas near the offline dataset.

-Finally, to prevent overestimation of OOD states and actions, we use bootstrapped uncertainty $u(\hat{s},\hat{a})$ as a penalty for $Q(\hat{s},\hat{a})$, where $\hat{a}\sim\pi(\hat{s})$ is an OOD action sampled from the current policy $\pi$.
-We remark that a similar OOD sampling is also used in PBRL \cite{bai2021pessimistic}. \emph{The difference is that PBRL only penalizes the OOD actions, while RORL penalizes both the OOD states and actions to provide conservatism for unfamiliar areas.} The ensemble technique in RL comes from Bootstrapped DQN \cite{osband2016deep}.
-The ensemble forms an estimation of the $Q$-posterior, which yields diverse predictions on areas with scarce data. $u(\hat{s},\hat{a})$ quantifies the deviation of a datapoint from the offline dataset \cite{an2021uncertainty,bai2021pessimistic}.
-We follow PBRL and use a loss function as:
+Finally, to prevent overestimation of OOD states and actions, we use bootstrapped uncertainty $u(\hat{s},\hat{a})$ as the penalty for $Q(\hat{s},\hat{a})$, where $\hat{a}\sim\pi_{\theta}(\hat{s})$ is an OOD action sampled from the current policy $\pi_{\theta}$.
+We remark that a similar OOD sampling is also used in PBRL \cite{bai2021pessimistic}. \emph{The difference is that PBRL only penalizes the OOD actions for in-distribution states, while RORL penalizes both the OOD states and OOD actions to provide conservatism for unfamiliar areas.} We follow PBRL and use a loss function as: